jinantonic/SS-CA-2/README.md

 files can be transferred to:
 - Manufacturing
 - Distribution

-<br>These folders will be associated with the groups described in requirement (e).
+These folders will be associated with the groups described in requirement (e).
 8. The server must inform the client if the transfer was successful or not.